telerik/kendo-ui-core/docs/aspnet-mvc/helpers/radiobutton/overview.md

 ## Features

-### Check and UnCheck Buttons
+### Check and Uncheck Buttons

-The RadioButton can be configured to be initially checked via its `.Checked()` setting.
-The widget can also be checked or unchecked at any time with jQuery.
+The RadioButton can be configured to be initially checked through its `.Checked()` setting.
+The widget can also be checked or unchecked at any time by using jQuery.

-The example below demonstrates how to use `.Checked()`.
+The example below demonstrates how to use the `.Checked()` configuration option.

 ###### Example